Medication Therapy Management

 At the end of the review, the health care provider will provide you with a summary of what you discussed.
 The summary will include the following:

-- Medication Action Plan.
+- Recommended To-Do List.
 Your plan may include suggestions for you and your prescriber to discuss during your next visit.
 Here is a blank copy of the

-- Personal Medication List.
+- Medication List.
 This is a list of all the medications discussed during your review.
-You can keep this list and share it with your prescribers and/or caregivers
+You can keep this list and share it with your prescribers and/or caregivers.

-- Here is a blank copy of the Personal Medication List for tracking your medications
+- Here is a blank copy of the Medication List for tracking your medications

 Who will contact me about completing the review?